wunderio/WunderTools/README.md

 ```$ cd /vagrant/drupal/ && ./build.sh install```

+This will/should generate the packages and project directory, and also install drupal using config_installer profile.

 If you get some errors during build you can try to rebuild cache with "drush cr" and just login at https://local.wundertools.site